jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 - **Access control services**: (AKA AAA services) identification, authentication, authorization, and accountability
 - **Authentication**: verifies the subject’s identity by comparing one or more authentication factors against a database holding authentication info for users; subjects prove their identity by providing authentication credentials
 - **Authenticator Assurance Levels (AAL)**:  a measure of the robustness of the authentication process; AAL levels are ranked from AAL1 (least robust) to AAL3 (most robust), and described in [NIST 800-63-3b](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63b.pdf)
-  - AAL1 (some assurance that the user controls an authenticator about to their account): allows single-factor or multi-factor auth, with less stringent requirements on authenticator types
+  - AAL1 (some assurance that the user controls an authenticator bound to their account): allows single-factor or multi-factor auth, with less stringent requirements on authenticator types
   - AAL2 (high confidence): requires MFA, and must be resistant to replay attacks
-  - AAL3 (very high confidence): requires hardware-based MFA mandates verifier impersonation and phishing resistance
+  - AAL3 (very high confidence): requires hardware-based MFA, and mandates verifier impersonation and phishing resistance
 - **Accountability**: after authenticating subjects, systems authorize access to objects based on their proven identity; auditing logs and audit trails record events, including the identity of the subject performing the action; the combination of effective identification, authentication, and auditing provides accountability; note that the **principle of access control** is accountability
-- The three primary authentication factors are authentication by knowledge (something you know), authentication by ownership (something you have), and authentication by characteristic (something you are)
+- The three primary authentication factors are authentication by knowledge (something you know), authentication by ownership (something you have), and authentication by characteristic (something you are); types 4 and 5 are often considered supplementary or contextual factors rather than primary authentication types
   - Something you know: Type 1 authentication (passwords, pass phrase, PIN etc)
   - Something you have: Type 2 authentication (ID, passport, smart card, token, cookie on PC etc)
   - Something you are: Type 3 authentication, includes biometrics (fingerprint, iris or retinal scan, facial geometry etc.)